near/docs/docs/develop/evm/near-web3-provider.md

 const signedResult = myContract.methods.mutateStateMethod().send({from: yourBetanetAccountAsEthAddress});
 ```

-This covers the basic usage of `near-web3-provider` on the frontend, allowing your Ethereum smart contracts to interact with a website.
+This covers the basic usage of `near-web3-provider` on the front-end, allowing your Ethereum smart contracts to interact with a website.

-## Backend
+## back-end

 ### Simple EVM interaction